 As always, use caution, wear the proper personnel protection equipment, and follow safety policies of your institution, and local, state, and federal regulations when handling List Labs products.

-These steps can also be found on YouTube.
+These steps can also be found in our video How To Open DG Containers and Vials.

 How to Open the Paint-Can-Style Bottle-In-Can Units from HAZMATPAC: